la2050/archive/_projects/2016/east-los-angeles-youth-environmental-leadership-summit.md

   Together, ITEP and the East Los Angeles community residents will make LA the best place to LIVE by supporting efforts to ensure a healthy and sustainable environment for all its citizens.
+Please explain how you will define and measure success for your project.​: >- Measurement tool (outputs):

+  1-Leading industry experts will join with high school students to explore new methods for creating a resilient community.

+  Definition of success (outcomes):

+  1-Mentorship relationships will forge, building students’ networks and inspiring activism.
+Mentors will be inspired to approach environmental sustainability in new ways resulting from working with students.

+  Measurement tool (outputs):

+  2-Industry engagement will be tracked and a sampling of students will complete a survey of their Summit experience.

+  Definition of success (outcomes):

+  2-Students will become interested in pursuing careers in clean technology, alternative fuel engineering, wetland preservation, environmental compliance, and lead mitigation efforts in their own communities.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/east-los-angeles-youth-environmental-leadership-summit/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1825639986741-team91.jpg
 organization_name: International Trade Education Programs (ITEP)